Hiring the Right Criminal Defense Lawyer

 If you have been arrested for DUI, it is important to understand the rights and options available to you.
 One option to explore, if you can qualify, is the Accelerated Rehabilitation Disposition Program (“ARD”).
 Admission into the ARD Program can result in no jail time, a greatly reduced license suspension and, ultimately, a clean criminal record.
 It is important to hire the right lawyer to represent you in this regard because a person cannot be admitted into ARD unless the District Attorney’s Office agrees to recommend him or her into the program and a judge agrees to accept that recommendation during a hearing.

-As a prosecutor and as a defense attorney in Montgomery County, PA, Henry Hilles has handled many DUI cases.
+As a prosecutor and as a criminal defense attorney in Montgomery County, PA, Henry Hilles has handled many DUI cases.
 He is proud to have earned a reputation as a tough and honest attorney who is always prepared.
 Please feel free to contact the Law Office of Henry S. Hilles, III at 610-270-8800 or click here to discuss your case.

 Is Your Child Facing a Charge in Pennsylvania Juvenile Court?